basdirks/dragonfly/README.md

 Dragonfly is a toy DSL that explores ways to describe the structure of full-stack web applications.
 You should not use it in production.

-If you are looking for a real solution, check out [Wasp](https://wasp-lang.dev/).
+For a production-ready solution, check out [Wasp](https://wasp-lang.dev/).

 # Entities